Apollo Theater Archive Project

-The Apollo Theater and the CCOH gathered a group of Columbia scholars to advise the Oral History Project in its earliest phases.
+The Apollo Theater and CCOH gathered a group of Columbia scholars to advise the Oral History Project in its earliest phases.
 Early advisors included Brent Hayes Edwards (English and Comparative Literature), Farah Jasmine Griffin (English and Comparative Literature), Kellie Jones (Art and Archaeology), the late Manning Marable (History), and Robert O’Meally (English and Comparative Literature).
-In addition, the Project included the participation of the Columbia University Center for New Media Teaching and Learning and the Columbia University Center for Digital Research and Scholarship (the Columbia Center for New Media contributed most of the Project’s videography).
+In addition, the Project included the participation of the Columbia University Center for New Media Teaching and Learning (the Columbia Center for New Media contributed most of the Project’s videography) and the Columbia University Center for Digital Research and Scholarship.

-The Oral History Project features interviews with performers, personalities, and staff, who have worked at the Apollo, as well as local cultural and political leaders in an effort to spotlight and safeguard the history of one of New York’s most important cultural institutions.
+The Oral History Project features interviews with performers, personalities, and staff who have worked at the Apollo as well as local cultural and political leaders.
 The Project includes audio and video interviews with artists and community leaders across generations, who have helped define the Apollo with participation from such notable figures as Smokey Robinson and Hal Jackson.

-In addition to DVDs and transcripts of the interviews, Columbia Center for Oral History created a 20-minute highlight video that features some of the most entertaining and vivid memories captured in the Apollo Oral History Project.
+In addition to DVDs and transcripts of the interviews, CCOH created a 20-minute highlight video that features some of the most entertaining and vivid memories captured in the Apollo Oral History Project.
 The complete interview transcripts as well as the video reel can be accessed as follows:

 To gain access to interviews contained in the Apollo Theater Oral History Project, please visit the CCOH website and once there, please:

-- Enter the CCOH Interviews Portal and go to the online collection search tool.
+1. Enter the Oral History Portal and go to the online collection search tool.